SIMPLE SAFE SERVICE

 Simple Safe Service activities are designed to spark generous action and conversations promoting the good of all.

 Listening is an act of generosity.
 You have the ability to serve by listening.
 This service activity guides small groups to practice listening respectfully to another.
-First we learn some guidelines for listening and then talk about current issues, such as the loneliness, fear, and separation caused by the pandemic.
+First we learn some guidelines for listening and then talk about current issues, such as the loneliness, fear, and separation caused by recent events.
 This guide may be used by a family or small group.

 Hold a guided discussion with any small group about finding common ground related to big ideas.